 Have you been wanting to meditate but don’t know where to start?

 If you’re new to meditation, then you’ve probably found it challenging to know just where to begin.
 In this article, we lay down some basic instructions on how to meditate for beginners.
 We also address some common concerns beginners may have.
 This guide will focus on mindfulness meditation, which means, well, becoming mindful.
 You’ll become aware of your breathing and aware of your body as well as more aware of the present moment.
-You won’t need to know any mantras in order for this meditation to work.

 Some tips on how to meditate for beginners